 This is our decision on the claim that you and your co-workers filed with this office under the Fair Labor Standards Act (FLSA).
 Your claim indicates that you worked overtime without benefit of proper overtime compensation because your position was categorized incorrectly as exempt from coverage by the FLSA.
-We initially accepted the claim in a letter to [original lead claimant], who has relocated to another National Transportation Safety Board (NTSB) office.
-[Another claimant's name], the second complainant, no longer occupies the position at issue in this complaint.
-Due to your signature appearing third on the initial undated claim letter, and the on-site fact-finding conducted with you, we are issuing this decision to you as the current representative of your group on this matter.
+We initially accepted the claim in a letter to [original claimant's name], who has relocated to another National Transportation Safety Board (NTSB) office.
+[Another claimant's name, the second complainant, no longer occupies the position at issue in this complaint.